thehen101/ForgePacketManagement/README.md

 ##### Latest: Version 1.0 for Minecraft 1.8

 ## Using this mod
-Whilst designing this mod I intended it to as simple as possible to use - to use it with your mod, download a compiled jar from the releases section or build one yourself and add the jar to your workspace.
+Whilst designing this mod I intended it to be as simple as possible to use - to use it with your mod, download a compiled jar from the releases section or build one yourself and add the jar to your workspace.
 To use it in your code, create a class that implements `PacketQueueListener` and implement the method `onPacketQueued`:
 ```java
 public class MyPacketListener implements PacketQueueListener {